LoreSchaeffer/NBTRecipes/README.md

 <a href="https://hangar.papermc.io/LoreSchaeffer/NBTRecipes"><img alt="hangar" height="44" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/hangar_vector.svg"></a>
 <a href="https://legacy.curseforge.com/minecraft/bukkit-plugins/nbtrecipes"><img alt="curseforge" height="44" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/curseforge_vector.svg"></a>

-Plugin designed to simplify creation of custom recipes, without the need writing any code or touching datapacks.
+Plugin designed to simplify creation of custom recipes, without the need writing any code or touching data-packs.
 You can attach common metadata (amount, name, lore) as well as NBT tags to items processed by the recipes.
-Format is very similar to the one used by datapacks.
+Format is very similar to the one used by data-packs.

 <br />